loadingio/ldview/README.md

  * prefix - prefix name for this view. view will be global if scope name is not defined. this should be used along with the scope pug mixin.
  * init-render - if set to true, ldView automatically calls render immediately after initialized. default true
+ * global - set true to use `pd` and `pd-each` for access nodes globally beyond ld-scope. default false.

 ## API